 Transfer scholarships are awarded on three levels ranging from $7,000 to $11,000 per year to qualified students who have attended another college.
 This renewable award is based on the student's cumulative grade point average at the previous institution.

 Franciscan Service Scholarship

 The Quincy University Franciscan Service Scholarship rewards students who have embraced the Franciscan value of service to others in their early life.
-Students admitted to the 2013 fall term are encouraged to apply by submitting a 300-500 word essay outlining their commitment to serving others and the impact experienced by both student and those served.
+Students admitted to the Fall 2014 term are encouraged to apply by submitting a 300-500 word essay outlining their commitment to serving others and the impact experienced by both student and those served.
 In addition, a letter of recommendation from a person who can attest to the student's service work is required.
 The recommendation should specifically note the individual's relationship (supervisor, advisor, etc.) to the student's service work and address the student's character and service dedication.
 To complete the application process, the student will participate in an interview with Quincy University staff members during a scheduled campus visit.
-Application essay and service reference may be submitted anytime before January 14, 2013.
+Application essay and service reference may be submitted anytime before January 15, 2014.
 Campus Visit interviews may be scheduled at any time after submission of the essay and reference.
-Interviews must be scheduled before February 1, 2013 and completed by February 15, 2013 for the 2013-14 academic year.
+Interviews must be scheduled before January 31, 2014 and completed by February 14, 2014 for the 2014-15 academic year.

 Legacy Scholarships are awarded to children and grandchildren of Quincy University graduates.
 Students are eligible for the scholarship by indicating on the QU application that a parent or grandparent graduated from Quincy University.
 This scholarship is renewable for three years to incoming freshman and up to two years to incoming transfer students.
 For more information visit Legacy Scholarships.